girishji/vimcomplete/README.md

 You can use `Pmenu`, `PmenuThumb`, `PmenuSbar`, `PmenuSel`, `PmenuKind`, `PmenuKindSel`, `PmenuExtra` and `PmenuExtraSel` Vim highlight groups to alter the appearance of the popup menu.

+You can also customize the appearance of the column containing the 'kind' attribute in the menu.
+For example, to modify the appearance of the 'Keyword' kind, configure the `PmenuKindKeyword` highlight group.
+Refer to the [list](#Custom-Completion-Kinds) for all available 'kind' items.

 If `postfixHighlight` option is enabled, you can utilize the `VimCompletePostfix` highlight group to adjust the appearance of text adjacent to the completion.
 By default, it is linked to `DiffChange`.